Nelisa Mchunu: Personal life

 In the high school, she studied dramatic arts.
 She was enrolled with the University of Witwatersrand to study BA in Media Studies, but did not complete the course due to financial difficulties.
 After that, she worked as a waitress and an assistant for a PR company before entering drama.

 Career

 In 2015, she joined as an extra on SABC 3 television soap opera Isidingo.
 Then in 2016, she was invited to play the role "Fikile" in the soap opera Uzalo.
 Her role became highly popular, where she continued to play the role for six years until 25 May 2021.
-Her role was going to be killed according to the plt, but Nelisa begged not to kill the role.
+Her role was going to be killed according to the plot, but Nelisa begged not to kill the role.
 However, the producers finally retired the role, when it could not continue with the storyline.

 After the exit, she appeared on SABC 1 soap opera Generations: The Legacy by playing the role of a disgruntled client of #Ezweni.
 In late 2021, she returned to the soapie Uzalo.